SergeyFM/SergeyFM/README.md

 <br>
 ***
 ### I have significant experience in three areas:
-* Printing and document processing (worked at Xerox and Kyocera),
+* Printing and document processing (Xerox and Kyocera),
 * IoT projects for cars (Brightbox, C-Cars),
 * Banking and payment systems (Ingenico, Blockchain startup).